open-mmlab/mmsegmentation/docs/en/tutorials/customize_datasets.md

 ## Data configuration

-You can use `data`, a variable for data configuration, to define the arguments that are used in datasets and dataloaders.
+`data` in config file is the variable for data configuration, to define the arguments that are used in datasets and dataloaders.

 Here is an example of data configuration: